 For this trip, we elected to split a large 4 bedroom house with a heated pool with friends of ours.
 We met a great couple when we first moved to Germany, and they became our traveling buddies.
 We both have boys a year apart and only children (they added a sweet baby girl this past November).
 The boys made for perfect playmates and traveling with friends meant easy babysitters for date nights.
 Win-win!

 Want all the details on the vacation rental?
 Here is the link!
 The house was pretty amazing.
 It features three large bedrooms with multiple beds and another “bedroom” located at the back of the house with additional beds.
-There is a large living area with attached kitchen (well stocked).
-The two car garage was converted into a game room with pool, table tennis and a large outdoor kitchen with brick fire oven.
+There is a large living area with an attached kitchen (well-stocked).
+The two-car garage was converted into a game room with pool, table tennis and a large outdoor kitchen with brick fire oven.
 There is also an additional full bath, which is perfect because it is located just above the pool.
 The heated outdoor pool is excellent for a dip, and there is also a large grassy area with a shed stocked with pool and outdoor toys.
 Seriously, if you have kids, this is the place for you!

 The pool is NOT gated, so if you have little ones, you’ll have to keep your eyes open.
 But the front of the door is located a bit of a walk down the hill to the pool, so there isn’t instant access.
 If you are worried, you can lock the front door (with a key) or install this easy to use door alarm.
-Use double sided sticky tape and attach it to the door.
+Use double-sided sticky tape and attach it to the door.
 An alarm will sound when the door opens, a perfect compromise and added security.

 The entire property is also gated with parking inside the gates, so it was nice and secure.
 It is located about 20 minutes from the airport up the hillside.
 Also, easy access to the highway to venture around the island and there are multiple grocery stores just down the hill (including a Lidl).